Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From 10.x, if you create a new [HDRP Asset](HDRP-Asset.md), the **MSAA Within Forward** Frame Setting is enabled by default.

+## Menu

+From 10.x, various HDRP sub menu in Assets/Create/Shader have been rename to HD Render Pipeline for consistency.

 ## Decal

 From 10.x, decals no longer require a full Depth Prepass.
 HDRP only renders Materials with **Receive Decals** enabled during the Depth Prepass.
 Unless other options force it.